 An emotional support dog is not a pet and is a companion that provides therapeutic benefit to an individual with a mental or psychiatric disability.
 A person seeking a emotional support dog must have a verifiable disorder or disability.
 The assistance dog is viewed as a “reasonable accommodation” under the Fair Housing Amendments Act of 1988 (FHA or FHAct) to those housing communities that have a “no pets” rule.
 In other words, just as a wheelchair provides a person with a physical limitation the equal opportunity to use and enjoy a dwelling, an emotional support dog provides a person with a mental or psychiatric disorder the same opportunity to live independently.
 Most times, an emotional support dog will be seen as a reasonable accommodation for a person with such a disability.
 Failure to make reasonable accommodations by changing rules or policies can be a violation of the FHA unless the accommodation would be an undue financial burden on the landlord or cause a fundamental alteration to the premises.
 The United States Department of Housing and Urban Development (HUD) uses the term “assistance animal” to cover any animal that works, provides assistance, or performs tasks for the benefit of a person with a disability, or provides emotional support that alleviates one or more identified symptoms or effects of a person’s disability.
 (FHEO Notice: FHEO-2013-01 at page 2).
 An emotional support dog is one type of assistance animal allowed as a reasonable accommodation to a residence with a “no pets” rule.
 They cannot accompany their owners into restaurants, for example.

 The need for Emotional Support Dogs has increased dramatically over the last few years.
 These dogs provide people with an increased quality of life through their companionship in ones day-to-day activities.
 By properly identifying your Emotional Support Dog, you will be assured that your canine companion can accompany you whenever and wherever you may wish to go with a few exceptions.
-A handler is protected under Federal law and cannot be charge any fee for an accompanying Emotional Support Dog, at any time and in all circumstances under Federal Law ie. pet rent at apartments, airfare, hotel fees etc. Our goal is to provide you with the all of the necessary tools to properly identify your companion as a Emotional Support Dog in all circumstances without any issues, along with 24hr. verification and Emotional Support Dog Law expertise.
+A handler is protected under Federal law and cannot be charge a fee for an accompanying Emotional Support Dog including: pet rent at apartments, hotel fees etc. Our goal is to provide you with the all of the necessary tools to properly identify your companion as a Emotional Support Dog in all circumstances without any issues, along with 24hr. verification and Emotional Support Dog Law expertise.

 Most Emotional Support dogs have no specialized training, although some have minor behavioral and obedience.
 These dogs are usually chosen for their gentle, calming temperament, and may be of any size, age or breed.